 Stop Knife Crime

-This Workshop has been developed to help stop children feeling the need to arm themselves before leaving the house!
+This workshop has been developed to help stop children feeling the need to arm themselves before leaving the house!
 We have worked closely with the Youth Justice Board and Police to make sure we have a great Just Enough style session for your children with a subject that for some, maybe very close to home.
+This workshop breaks the myths around the idea that knives give you ‘respect’ ‘protection’ or ‘strength’.
+Children will be inspired to believe that they are valuable - more valuable than a mobile phone!

 They will learn…